dynamsoft-docs/document-normalizer-docs/programming/javascript/user-guide.md

 #### Create a `CameraEnhancer` object and bind it to the `DocumentNormalizer` object

-A `CameraEnhancer` object is required for video processing.
+The `CameraEnhancer` object is necessary to access the camera to display the video stream and draw the found quads.

 ```javascript
 let cameraEnhancer = null;